pvphan/pvphan.github.io/_posts/2023-01-16-keyboard-computer-rpi468.md

 Prototype of components on breakout boards on a messy desk.
 {: centeralign }

-After ironing out schematic / wiring issues and tuning resistor values for the desired host switching behavior, I designed the PCB in KiCAD and had it fabricated through [OSHPark](https://oshpark.com/).
+After ironing out schematic / wiring issues and confirming resistor values for the desired host switching behavior, I designed the PCB in KiCAD and had it fabricated through [OSHPark](https://oshpark.com/).
 Using a stencil, hotplate, and heat gun, I reflow soldered the components to the PCB.

 [![](assets/img/2023-01-16-keyboard-computer-rpi468/PXL_20220802_015153919.jpg){:width="400px"}](assets/img/2023-01-16-keyboard-computer-rpi468/PXL_20220802_015153919.jpg)